helps people win back their lives

 DUI Second Offense

-Many people find that the hardest part of a second drunk driving offense is dealing with the license suspension.
-A second conviction can lead to a hard one-year revocation, which means you are ineligible for a limited permit and can absolutely not drive at all.
+Many people find that the hardest part of a second drunk driving offense is dealing with the license consequences.
+A second conviction within 7 years of your prior will result in a hard one-year revocation, which means you are ineligible for a limited work permit and cannot drive lawfully at all.
+This means that long after you are released from jail you'll still be dealing with a revoked license.

-There is also a possibility that you won't get your license back after the revocation period; however, you have a right to request a hearing in order to fight for the reinstatement of your driving privileges.
-If you lose, you must wait another year before requesting another hearing.
+The license is not automatically returned to you either.
+In fact, there is a distinct possibility that you will not get your license back after the revocation period.
+In order to earn back your driving privilege, you must request a hearing.
+At this hearing it is up to you to prove, by clear and convincing evidence, a very high standard, that your substance use issue is under control, will stay that way if you get your license back, and despite your record, that you are at low or minimal risk for repeat behavior.
+If you fail to meet this burden of proof then you must wait another year before requesting another hearing.
 In addition to license revocation by the Secretary of State, the judge will also order you to have your vehicle immobilized.Ignition Interlock Device

 If you are an underage driver who is convicted of a second Zero Tolerance law offense, you could be sentenced to stiff fines, up to 60 days of community service and up to 90 days of incarceration.Other Consequences